mrixon95/JavaWebServicesCourse/Notes on course.md

+WS Security provides security around your SOAP based web services.
+It is transport independent security.

+Provides security using authentication, digital certificates and authentication

 ```
 //XwsSecurityInterceptor
 ```

-intercepts all requests coming into our web service and checks their security.
+intercepts all SOAP requests coming into our web service and checks their security.
+Username and Password.

 Need to add this interceptor to the list of interceptors